awangdev/leet-code/KnowledgeHash.md

 ## ArrayList
 - Integer[] array = {1, 2, 3};
 - new ArrayList(Arrays.asList(array))
+- O(1) insertion on average.
+- Underneath, the insertion cause the arrayList to doubles the size and copy all contents to a new array.
+Over time, the cost is 1 + 2 + 4 + ... n/8 + n/4 + n/2 = O(n), over time
+- Therefore, the average insertion time is O(1)

 # Hash

 # Map

 # Hash Table

+## HashTable
+- Ex: when searching unsorted array(if you try to avoid sort O(nlogN)), probably can index with HashMap
+- Can be used to store character/string frequency

 ## HashSet
 - contains: O(1)